Optimal tests for continuous-variable quantum teleportation and photodetectors: Calculations for the approximation of a photodetector

 Consider the following chain of inequalities:

 where the first inequality follows from the convexity of the function $x \to \eta^x$.
 The last inequality follows from the fact that the chord joining $(\lfloor F \rfloor, \eta^{\lfloor F \rfloor})$ and $(\lceil F \rceil, \eta^{\lceil F \rceil})$ is below the chord joining $(A_l, \eta^{F_l})$ and $(A_u, \eta^{F_u})$ due to the convexity of the function.
-Moreover, the energy of the initial state can be satisfied by taking $F_l = \lfloor F \rfloor$ and $F_u = \lceil F \rceil$, and the corresponding probability elements are given by $ \lambda_{\lfloor F \rfloor} = 1- \{F\}$ and $\lambda_{\lceil F \rceil} = \{F\}$.
+Moreover, the energy of the initial state can be satisfied by taking $F_l = \lfloor F \rfloor$ and $F_u = \lceil F \rceil$, and the corresponding probability elements are given by $ p_{\lfloor F \rfloor} = 1- \{F\}$ and $p_{\lceil F \rceil} = \{F\}$.

 Since \eqref{eq:opt-func} monotonically decreases with $F$, it implies that the solution to the optimization problem in \eqref{eq:dd-pd} is given by a state that saturates the energy constraint.
-Therefore, the optimal state is given by \eqref{eq:opt-state}.
-This completes the proof of \eqref{eq:ecdd-pd-app-pd}.
+Therefore, the optimal state is given by